 ▪ Use the written work to provide permanent product for meeting curriculum goals.

 I’ve tried to give you everything you need, other than the hands-on experiments, to learn about the life cycle of plants and then demonstrate the knowledge and mastery of the concepts.
-You can check the unit out in my TPT Store by clicking the picture below.
+You can check the unit with plant life cycle activities out in my TPT Store by clicking the picture below.
 If you have science you units you would like me to create materials for, let me know.
 Happy Spring!